nataliepcodes/content-sharing-app/README.md

 The project explores building an educational content platform with user authentication, structured data models, categories, media, and content management workflows.

+## Status

-Work in progress — this project is helping me learn how to design and build content-rich applications using Django.
+Work in progress: this project is helping me learn how to design and build content-rich applications using Django.